su8/skilcrypt/README.md

 Before invoking the **rmsrc** option I would advise you to test just one randomly encrypted file **bar.gpg** (for example) by typing `cp -r bar.gpg /tmp; gpg /tmp/bar.gpg` and once it is decrypted with the correct password you can proceed ahead and remove `skilcrypt rmsrc bar` the source file **bar** that was encrypted in **bar.gpg**.

+If you supplied folder for encryption it will be crawled and any single **file** inside that folder will be standalone encrypted.

+## Usage
 Available options: encrypt, decrypt, rmsrc, rmgpg

 rmsrc  --  remove the source files and leave only the encrypted one